Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

     ```
 ---

+## ActionBar

+One common application for using a `Revealer` is to show or hide a *toolbar*, which is a horizontal box with any number of buttons for contextual actions.
+For this purpose, [`ActionBar`](@ref) is well suited, because it can be shown/hidden using [`set_is_revealed!`](@ref) all by itself, making it so we don't need to use a separate `Revealer` instance.

+`ActionBar` is always horizontal, it cannot be oriented.
+It has space for any number of widgets on either side, along with having a singular centered widget.
+We pack widgets at to both sides using `push_start!` and `push_end!`, while the centered widget is set using `set_center_widget!`.

+---

 ## Expander

 [`Expander`](@ref) is similar to `Revealer`, in that it also has exactly one child widget, and it shows / hides the widget.
 Unlike `Revealer`, there is no animation attached to `Expander`.
 Instead, it hides the widget behind a collapsible label.